Arsentau/NaN-FastAPI-PoC/README.md

 ## Add .env.database
 This file is required to run the dockerized Database.
-In the root directory of the project create a `.env` file with the following fields:
+In the root directory of the project create a `.env.database` file with the following fields:
 ```
 POSTGRES_HOST=localhost
 POSTGRES_PORT=5432